Onizuka121/Onizuka121/README.md

 - 🛡️ Exploring the world of **Web Security** & **Cybersecurity**
 - 🌐 Building dynamic and responsive **web applications**
-- 💻 Learning and studying new technologies
+- 💻 Learning and studying ...

 ### 🧠 What I’m Learning

 - Penetration testing and ethical hacking techniques
-- Advanced JavaScript and modern front-end frameworks
 - Backend development and database design

 ### 🔍 Interests